Meriemchm/chm_dental_clinic_website/README.md

 # Dental Clinic Website

-Welcome to the **Dental Clinic** website, a modern, responsive platform designed to showcase a dental services and connect with patients easily.
+Welcome to the Dental Clinic website, a modern and responsive platform designed to showcase dental services, connect with patients easily through an integrated contact system using EmailJS, and manage appointments efficiently via the Google Calendar API.
 ---

 ## Technologies Used